-was an Atlanta band that created a successful merger of funk and jazz in the '70s they called "dazz."
+was an Atlanta band that created a successful merger of disco and jazz in the '70s they called "dazz."
 Brick

 's roster included lead vocalist/saxophonist/flutist Jimmy Brown

 ; lead singer Ray Ransom

 , who doubled as a bassist/keyboardist/percussionist, and Eddie Irons

 , who sang lead vocals and played drums and keyboards.
 They recorded "Music Matic" for Main Street in 1976 before signing to the CBS-distributed label Bang.
 Their first Bang single, "Dazz," topped Billboard